rashfael/eslint-plugin-vue-pug/docs/rules/README.md

   🤝 `vue-pug/*` drop-in rule available

-  💤 does not affect templates
+  💤 does not affect pug templates

   🐶 new rule specific to pug